-Yamamoto’s fundamental concerns resonate in the concept of the fashion show and the ability to interact with and gather vast crowds of people to experience the “super show.”
+Yamamoto’s fundamental concerns resonated in the concept of the fashion show and the ability to interact with and gather vast crowds of people to experience the “super show.”
 In 1993, “Hello!
 Russia” attracted 120,000 people to Red Square in Moscow, with similar numbers attending “Hello!
 Vietnam” (1995) and “Hello!
 India” (1997).
-Yamamoto has continued to attract huge audiences to these live shows, which break the traditional concept of fashion presentation and span sporting events to film festivals internationally.
+Yamamoto continued to attract huge audiences to these live shows, which broke the traditional concept of fashion presentation and spanned sporting events to film festivals internationally.

-Yamamoto has been recognized for the broad range of work he produces, receiving the 1977 Fashion Editor’s Club of Japan Award among others, and sits on the Council for Fashion Designers (CDF), Tokyo.
+Yamamoto has been recognized for the broad range of work he produced, receiving the 1977 Fashion Editor’s Club of Japan Award among others, and sat on the Council for Fashion Designers (CDF), Tokyo.
 One of his colorful jumpsuit creations was on display at the “Japan Fashion Now” exhibition in 2011 at the Museum of the Fashion Institute, New York, and in 2013 his work was shown at the “Soen and Soen Fashion Award,” an exhibition showcasing past winners of the Soen Prize at the Bunka Gakuen Costume Museum in Yoyogi, Tokyo.
 Yamamoto died at the age of 76 in July 2020.